CSC207-UofT/course-project-mer/phase0/progress_report.md

 * Came up with a few examples of entities (Library), use cases (UserAction, TrackAction), and controller classes (UserControll, TrackControll).
 * Started on creating CRC cards for previously mentioned classes

-### October 11th
+October 11th

 * Completed majority of the CRC cards.
-* Reviewed feedback, restructured classes ,and redistributed responsibilities.
+* Reviewed feedback and restructured classes, and redistributed responsibilities.
 * Discussions on whether interfaces or abstract classes should be used for certain classes.
 * Prepared questions to ask in the upcoming meeting on Tuesday.
     1. Suggestions on one of the two features to add: